camilin87/learn-3d-charts-js/README.md

-# learn-plotly
+# learn-3d-charts-js

-Small POC to understand how to use plotly
+Small POC to understand how to use draw interactive 3D charts with js

 ## Running it locally